 The FDA has granted fast track designation for SGT-001.
 However, such designation may not actually lead to a faster development or regulatory review or approval process.
-We might not receive such designation for SGT-003 our other product candidates.
+We might not receive such designation for SGT-003 or other future product candidates.